unphased/code-nodes/README.md

 Outputs `(result, result_lines, stdout, stderr, ok)` where:

 - `result` comes from the `result` (or `result_text`) variable inside the script.
-- `result_lines` can be directly assigned inside the script, otherwise it will be auto-populated from `result` when splitting is enabled.
+- `result_lines` is returned as a newline-delimited string, assembled from the `result_lines` list you manage inside the script (or auto-populated from `result` when splitting is enabled).
+Treat `result_lines` inside Python as a list; the node converts it to text when emitting.
 - `stdout` captures anything printed by the script.
 - `stderr` contains the formatted traceback if an exception occurs.
 - `ok` is `True` when the script executes without raising.